rcallagh/mug/README.md

 An archive of all the made up games played on the wonderful [Elis James and John Robins podcast](https://www.bbc.co.uk/programmes/m0005fdz/episodes/downloads).
 Currently working through the BBC podcast and adding the games from there.

+Upon starting this, I realised that there is a more polished version of this at [playamadeupgame.com](https://playamadeupgame.com).

 If you want to really recreate the Made Up Games experience at home here's the [jingle](audio/jingle.mp3).

 ### The games